insightful article: managing tight deadlines is the background

 — deadly delay at feature level, without user impact

-This is real stressor primarily because there exist team colleagues who can GTD faster.
+This is real stressor primarily because there exist team colleagues who can GTD faster on this same task.

 For the serious delay, user impact is … exaggerated!
-This is true across all my projects, but user impact doesn’t really matter.
+This is true across all my projects — user impact doesn’t really matter.
 In fact, the feature may not be used much whether you deliver it in high or low quality, within or exceeding budget.

 — blatant delay at project level when you are architect / team lead

 In theory if you promise to delivery some new feature i.e. green field project, then it can be tough to deliver on time.
 In reality, project time/budget overrun is very common.
 You only need good explanation.

 Users never care that much about any new system cf current production systems.
 New systems often hit various teething problems and functionally unreliable for months.

 OK , Users don’t really care that much, but there’s visible technology budget impact which make the technology MD look bad.
 MD must look for an “explanation” and may cut headcount as in StirtRisk and RTS-Trep